 Travis walked in with a strange look on his face.
 Beck's eyebrow rose in question, but he got his answer soon enough.
 Buffy walked in wearing a short black leather skirt.
 It fit smoothly over her hips with pleats around the bottom, stopping mid-thigh.
 A sheer silky shirt that became translucent under the light.
 It covered a white lace bra trimmed with black ribbons.
 The bra winked in and out sight when the light hit it just right.

 Buffy gifted him with a huge grin as her green eyes drank in the sight of him dressed in his dark suit.
 It fit his large frame perfectly, making his dark eyes shine.
 He looked good enough to eat, in her opinion, which caused naughty thoughts to fill her mind.

 "You look beautiful, I mean, um, nice.
 That's not quite, what I had in mind for a hostess uniform.
 It will certainly cause a stir at the door."

-He pointed to her feet, which were clad in three-inch brown and black mule wedges with straps that crisscrossed over tiny toes painted red.
+He pointed to her feet, which were clad in three-inch brown and black mule wedges.
+They had strap that crisscrossed over tiny toes painted red.

 She giggled thinking of the nights she spent patrolling in inappropriate footwear

-as Giles liked to call it.
+as Giles liked to call them.
 Thinking about Giles caused her smile to falter.
 Beck caught the flicker in her smile, taking note for future reference.